dhruvgup1a/dhruv-tower-research-capital-assessment/README.md

 Hello Tower Research Capital Team,

-I wanted to say that I had a great time working on this project and enjoyed the technical challenge.
+I wanted to say that I had a great time working on this project and enjoyed the technical challenge!

-I hope to use this page to explain how I went about this project on how it works:
+I hope to use this page to give a quick project overview on my approach:

     1. Parse the book text
         - This required me to use the necessary libraries to acquire text data on each book.
 While working on this project though, I noticed that it would be useful to save the metadata for the text which would include the chapter the text is from.